 Home repair contracts need written records of deposit, milestones, materials, completion date, extra-work approval, and warranty terms to reduce disputes.

-This article is educational information, not legal advice.
-It explains a practical workflow for Home Repair Contractor Deposit: Lock Estimate, Milestones, and Payment Terms First using evidence, dates, deadlines, and official-source escalation references.
+This article is educational and does not provide legal advice for Home Repair Contractor Deposit: Lock Estimate, Milestones, and Payment Terms First.
+It focuses on preserving evidence, checking dates and contract wording, and choosing the right seller, platform, payment-provider, carrier, or regulator channel.

 Why This Problem Happens